vmware/vic-product/docs/user_doc/vic_vsphere_admin/deploy_vch_vcenter.md

   * One distributed virtual switch with one port group named `vic-bridge`
 * Verify that your vCenter Server instance and both of the ESXi hosts in the cluster meet the requirements in [Environment Prerequisites for VCH Deployment](vic_installation_prereqs.md).
 * Make sure that the correct firewall ports are open on the ESXi hosts.
 For information about how to open ports on ESXi hosts, see [Open the Required Ports on ESXi Hosts](open_ports_on_hosts.md).
 * Obtain the vCenter Server certificate thumbprint.
-For information about how to obtain the certificate thumbprint, see [Obtain the Certificate Thumbprint of vCenter Server or an ESXi Host](obtain_thumbprint.md).
+For information about how to obtain the certificate thumbprint, see [Obtain vSphere Certificate Thumbprints](obtain_thumbprint.md).
 * Familiarize yourself with the vSphere Integrated Containers Engine binaries, as described in [Contents of the vSphere Integrated Containers Engine Binaries](contents_of_vic_binaries.md).
-* Familiarize yourself with the options of the `vic-machine create` command described in [VCH Deployment Options](vch_installer_options.md).
+* Familiarize yourself with the basic options of the `vic-machine create` command described in [VCH Placement](vch_placement.md).

 **Procedure**